SIGN UP FOR MY FREE EMAIL NEWSLETTER AND NEVER MISS ANOTHER DELICIOUS FAMILY-FRIENDLY RECIPE

 Instructions

-2. Lightly grease a cookie sheet and set aside, if you prefer you can line it with parchment instead
+2. Lightly grease a cookie sheet and set aside.
+If you prefer, you can line it with parchment paper instead.

 4. Drizzle canola oil into the flour mixture one tbsp at a time, stirring between each increment.

-5. Cut cold butter into smaller pieces, cubes or inch slices (this just makes it easier to break up with the pastry cutter) and add it too the flour mixture.
+5. Cut cold butter into smaller pieces, cubes, or inch slices.
+(This just makes it easier to break up with the pastry cutter.)
+Add it to the flour mixture.

-8. Pour mixture out onto a floured counter top or like I suggest in the post, onto a piece of wax paper or parchment paper that you have sprinkled with flour.
+8. Pour the mixture out onto a floured countertop, or as I suggest in the post, onto a piece of wax paper or parchment paper that you have sprinkled with flour.

-9. Sprinkle the top of the dough with a little flour if it is extra sticky, push it down gently and then and fold the dough over and press it out gently to an inch or so thick again, Do this five times.
-You may need to sprinkle with a little more flour during this time.
+9. Sprinkle the top of the dough with a little flour if it is extra sticky.
+Push it down gently, and then fold the dough over and press it out gently to an inch or so thick again.
+Do this five times.
+You may need to sprinkle the dough with a little more flour during this time.

-10. On the fifth time gently press the dough out to ¾-1 inch thick.
-I do ¾ thick because I have a big family and want to get as many biscuits out of the dough as possible.
+10. On the fifth time, gently press the dough out to ¾- to 1-inch thick.
+I do ¾-thick because I have a big family and want to get as many biscuits out of the dough as possible.

 11. Use a biscuit cutter or a cup to cut out circles of dough.
 Place them an inch or two apart on the cookie sheet you prepared.

 12. Take leftover dough pieces and gently bring them back together to keep making biscuits.
-Ge as gentle as you can and careful not to overwork the dough.
-Remember the less you work the dough, the flakier your biscuits will be.
+Be as gentle as you can and be careful not to overwork the dough.
+Remember, the less you work the dough, the flakier your biscuits will be.

-13. Once you have all of the biscuits cut and on the cookie sheet.
-Place them in the 425 degree oven and bake for 12-15 minutes or until tops are starting to just slightly brown.
+13. Once you have all of the biscuits cut and on the cookie sheet, place them in the 425-degree oven and bake for 12-15 minutes or until the tops are starting to just slightly brown.

 14. Serve and enjoy!

-Biscuits, biscuits and gravy, flaky biscuits, homemade biscuits
+best biscuits recipe, Best Ever Biscuits, Best Ever Biscuits {Secret Tip}, Biscuits, biscuits and gravy, biscuits recipe, flaky biscuits, homemade biscuits

 6 Comments